 Analysing descriptions of complex real world scenarios in terms of formal representation languages.
 Understanding automated reasoning and ontology as well as their applications.

-Parallel and Concurrent Programming - 15 credits
+Data Mining and Text Analytics - 15 credits

 Foundations of Modelling and Rendering - 15 credits